docker/docs/docker-store/faq.md

 for the full month, and have access to the subscription content until the end of that billing period.

 We do not offer refunds.
-If you believe that you’ve been billed in error, contact our [Billing Support team](mailto:billing@docker.com).
+If you believe that you've been billed in error, contact our [Billing Support team](mailto:billing@docker.com).

 ### How do I download the licenses my organization has purchased?